Chart Color Schemes

 Harristown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Harristown's population, as estimated by AreaSearch based on ABS updates and new addresses validated since the 2021 Census, was around 9,599 as of November 2025.
-This represents an increase of 518 people from the 2021 Census figure of 9,081, reflecting a growth rate of approximately 5.7%.
-AreaSearch estimated Harristown's resident population at 9,544 following examination of ABS' latest ERP data release in June 2024 and validated an additional 42 new addresses since the Census date.
-This results in a population density ratio of 1,298 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 38.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Harristown's population is estimated at around 9,659 as of Nov 2025.
+This reflects an increase of 578 people (6.4%) since the 2021 Census, which reported a population of 9,081 people.
+The change is inferred from the resident population of 9,593 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 42 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,307 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Harristown's 6.4% growth since census positions it within 2.4 percentage points of the non-metro area (8.8%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 38.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-For Harristown's population projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
-Looking ahead, Harristown is projected to experience above median population growth among non-metropolitan areas nationally, with an expected increase of 1,697 persons by 2041 based on aggregated SA2-level projections, reflecting a total gain of approximately 17.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
+Looking at population projections moving forward, an above median population growth of non-metropolitan areas nationally is projected, with Harristown expected to increase by 1,696 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.7% in total over the 17 years.

 Frequently Asked Questions - Population